folio-org/docs/content/en/docs/Access/Courses/courses.md

 * You must have the Courses window open in order to create a course.
 * Once a course is created, it can only be deleted if all reserve items are removed.
 * Department, Course Type, and Term are configured in Settings.
 See [Settings > Courses]({{< ref "/settings_courses.md" >}}) for more information.
-* If you are adding one or more cross-listed course to a course, the information you enter into Course listing information also applies to each cross-listed course.
+* If you are adding one or more cross-listed courses to a course, the information you enter into Course listing information also applies to each cross-listed course.
 * Reserve items added to the course are automatically assigned with the Start Date and End Date of the Term you selected, as specified in the [Term settings.]({{< ref "/settings_courses.md#settings--courses--terms" >}}) If needed, you can edit the dates by [editing the reserve item.](#editing-a-reserve-item)
 * Any item assigned to a Course automatically has its temporary location set to the value specified in the Location field.
 If needed, you can change the temporary location by [editing the reserve item.](#editing-a-reserve-item)
 * When completing the course information, make sure you understand how the fields correspond to your discovery interface.